hashkat/hashkat/docs/developers.md

 ### io.cpp

+Used for analysis at the completion of a network simulation.
+Makes calculations based on the data collected to create the output files

 ### io.h

+Header file corresponding to 'io.cpp' enabling other files to call particular functions from 'io.cpp'.

 ### main.cpp

 When running a network simulation, this is the file that will read in **INFILE.yaml**, and call *analyzer_main.cpp.
 It also prints to the screen certain information about the network simulation such as the version of #k@ you are using, the seed you will be using, and how long the analysis took in real time.
 ### network.h

 Contains the *Network* struct which places all the *Agent* struct into an array and enables several commands that #k@ users can use to gather specific information about the simulated network, such as if an id number exists in the network, how many followers does a specific id have, etc.

 ### tweets.h

+Sets all the information stored within tweets.

 ### util.h

+Contains helper functions.

 ## Latest Build